teeworlds/documentation/support/faq.md

 **Q: The game stopped working, how do I fix it?**

 **A:** Probably something has gone wrong with the config.
-Delete the settings file.
-Here is how to do that.
+The easiest thing to try is deleting the `settings.cfg`.
+See [Client Config](../client_config.md) to find the configuration file.

 **Q: I have Graphical errors, white and rainbow textures, low FPS etc**